Italian industry is still too undigital: data from our study

 The results show an Italian industry with clear strengths but a structural digital lag:

 According to Marco Brandalesi, Principal at Bonfiglioli Consulting, half of the companies in the sample have not launched any artificial intelligence projects—neither analytical, operational, nor generative.
 The main obstacles?
-Fear of exposing trade secrets, uncertainty about ROI, and the difficulty of identifying concrete applications.
+Fear of exposing trade secrets, uncertainty about ROI, and difficulty identifying concrete applications.

 "Companies know they’re behind, but they don’t know exactly where they need to make the most progress.“ — Marco Brandalesi

 Brandalesi’s answer is clear: with managers and people.
-Before the technological revolution—robots, advanced hardware, electromechanical actuators—reaches factories, organizations must already be ready.
+Before the technological revolution—robots, advanced hardware, electromechanical actuators—reaches the factories, organizations must already be ready.
 Those who do not prepare now risk finding themselves unprepared in the face of rapid change.

 Publication: Technology & Innovation — No. 1, March 2026